-- (a) Draw the function diagram for the function \overline{f} as defined in Theorem 8.46, where f is the function defined in Example 8.2. - (b) Describe the function \overline{c} as defined in Theorem 8.46, where c is the function defined in Problem 8.34(e).
+- (a) Draw the function diagram for the function \overline{f} as defined in Theorem 8.46, where f is the function defined in Example 8.2. - (b) Geometrically describe the function \overline{c} as defined in Theorem 8.46, where c is the function defined in Problem 8.35(e).

-While perhaps not surprising, Problem 8.48(b) tells us that there is a one-to-one correspondence between circles centered at the origin and real numbers.
+While perhaps not surprising, Problem 8.48(b) tells us that there is a one-toone correspondence between circles centered at the origin and real numbers.